bielicke04/p2-agon-bielicke-friedman/README.md

 Things I need help with:
 1. James, can you copy the code for the buttons to the home page buttons, please?
 Also, mimic the before|after on the menu items, you have a vertical line on the mock-up, think we can figure that out in CSS? - E
+2. I am having a brain fart, I can't seem to figure out a onclick command to randomize the pics and quotes and I am not getting a console error.
+Maybe it will come to me in my dreams - E

 Completed: